Our Team

 Fun Fact: I’m a certified chainsaw mechanic and operator!

 “Working in the agricultural field throughout high school led me to develop a significant interest in regenerative farming techniques, ones that prioritize working with nature rather than against it.
 This philosophy spills over into so many other facets of sustainability, and just life itself!
-I believe every one of us is called to care for the Earth with purposeful care and commitment, and am so excited to help cultivate that culture within our community!”
+I believe every one of us is called to care for the Earth with purposeful dedication and commitment, and am so excited to help cultivate that culture within our community!”

 she/her